 Lafcadio Hearn lived an interesting life.
 Born in Greece in 1850 and raised in Ireland, he emigrated at a young age to the U.S. and became a successful writer for newspapers, living in and writing about Cincinnati and New Orleans.
 Defying a law against interracial marriage, he married an African American woman in his early 20s (1874), later divorced her, then headed to Japan, where he had a family and is well known to this day as Koizumi Yakumo.
-The Paris Review published an article about Hearn on its website just a couple days ago (July 2, 2019), which gives a much broader account of his life, interests, and achievements.
+The Paris Review published an article about Hearn on its website on July 2, 2019, which gives a much broader account of his life, interests, and achievements.

-This week I read Hearn's 1902 book, Kottō: Being Japanese Curios, With Sundry Cobwebs, basically a miscellany of old tales (translated by him), poetry, and short essays.
+Hearn's 1902 book, Kottō: Being Japanese Curios, With Sundry Cobwebs, is basically a miscellany of old tales (translated by him), poetry, and short essays.
 It came out a couple years before his death at age 54, and he touches on various philosophies connected to Buddhism, Shinto, and the Orient in general, at times it seems with some prescience of his own death.

 The first nine tales, he tells us in the preface, are his own translations from "old Japanese books."
 And the first of these, "The Legend of Yurei-Daki," is a four-page story about a woman who, on a dare, goes off at night with her baby wrapped up and on her back to a haunted waterfall.
 It's called Yurei-Daki (The Cascade of Ghosts).
 She makes it there, and although she hears a spirit call out her name, she also makes it back unharmed, to where her friends have been anxiously awaiting her return.
 Everything seems copacetic, except that the clothes on her back are sopping wet.
 As her friends get a closer look with the lantern light they realize it's not water at all that's soaked her.
 The story ends: And out of the wrappings unfastened there fell to the floor a blood-soaked bundle of baby clothes that left exposed two very small brown feet, and two very small brown hands—nothing more.
 The child's head had been torn off!